National Institute of Standards and Technology (NIST) has been substantially revising its password guidelines since 2017.

 The changes address findings from NIST related to the human factors that cause users to create weaker instead of stronger passwords.

-This article provides a closer look at the new recommendations and rationale behind them as found in provided in the NIST SP 800-63b, titled ‘Digital Identity Guidelines’ and their Appendix and FAQs:
+This article provides a closer look at the new recommendations and rationale behind them as found in the NIST SP 800-63b, titled ‘Digital Identity Guidelines’ and their Appendix and FAQs:

 - Users no longer have to use special characters

 Arbitrary password complexities that require users to combine special characters with alpha numerals have shown users may create worse passwords with lesser security.